Using geo-location data to fuel paid digital advertising

 As conversations regarding data and tracking continue to swirl within the industry, consumers have made one thing evidently clear: those that are will are willing to share their data want to do so if it makes their customer experience better.

 We’ve all probably experienced the user-end of this sentiment: being served an ad that has no relevance to our interests or previous browsing habits.
-Not only does this cause frustration, but on the advertiser’s side, it’s wasting precious paid digital advertising dollars
+Not only does this cause frustration, but on the advertiser’s side, it’s wasting precious paid digital advertising dollars.

 So, how can advertisers ensure they’re using data in a mutually beneficial way: improving the customer experience, which translates to more efficient ad spend?
 Geo-location data is an excellent place to start.